CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 ## EUI-48 constraint for universal, unicast addresses

 The first octet of a MAC address contains two flag bits.
+IEEE bit numbering has bit '0' as the least significant bit of the octet.

 - I/G bit (bit 0) – 0 = unicast, 1 = multicast.
 Multicast prefixes are never OUIs.
 - U/L bit (bit 1) – 0 = universal (IEEE‑assigned), 1 = local.